-The owner of the accommodation should be a member of the household.
+Ownership: The owner of the accommodation should be a member of the household.
 If for instance the accommodation is provided by a relative (such as by parents to their children) who is not a member of the household, then one of the other categories should be ticked, depending on whether or not rent is paid by this household.
-A person is owner if he possesses a title deed independently if the house is fully paid or not.
-Revessionary owner should be considered as owner.
+A person is an owner if he/she possesses a title deed independently of whether the house is fully paid or not.
+A reversionary owner should be considered as the owner.